mrme77/School_DropOuts/README.md

 4. How does gender relate to student drop-outt?
 5. Can we fit a ML algorithm to predict students drop-out?

-This project leverages the CRISP-DM framework which stands for Cross-Industry Standard Process for Data Mining, is an industry-proven way to guide your data mining efforts.
-As a methodology, it includes six steps:
+This project leverages the CRISP-DM framework which stands for Cross-Industry Standard Process for Data Mining.
+It is an industry-proven way to guide data mining efforts and it includes six steps:
 1. Business understanding
 2. Data understanding
 3. Data preparation